jrzech/jrzech.github.io/index.md

 ## Research Interest

-I am working to understand how we can apply machine learning to create effective clinical decision support in medicine, particularly in the context of diagnostic radiology.
+I am working to understand how we can apply machine learning to create effective clinical decision support in medicine, particularly in diagnostic radiology.

 ## Publications